 - Are all of your processes efficient and optimized across functional areas?

-- Are you reassessing raises, bonuses, and furloughs in line with PPP requirements?
-How can you assess the impact and options you have for hiring and staffing decisions?
+- How can you assess the impact and options you have for hiring and staffing decisions?

 - Are there opportunities in your business to automate decision points to drive attention to the highest and best use of your staff’s time?